 - Show that someone’s home.
 When there’s no sign of activity on your website, readers will get the impression that they’re visiting an abandoned property rather than a legitimate, thriving business.
 Post relevant and helpful content frequently so your customers will see that your business is alive and well and actively committed to serving them.
-Create forums or a blog where you can directly and immediately communicate with your customers via your website.
+Create a blog where you can directly and immediately communicate with your customers via your website.

 - Remodel / update / repair as necessary.
 An outdated website is as undesirable as an abandoned one.
 Run the newest version, install current technology, keep it fresh, attractive and operating flawlessly.
 It’s difficult to trust a poorly maintained website (and the business it represents) so make every effort to keep your site looking sharp and working well.